Lojban

+History

 Etymology

-The name "Lojban" is a compound formed from loj and ban, which are short forms of logji (logic) and bangu (language).
+The name "Lojban" means "logical language".
+It is a compound formed from loj and ban, which are short forms of logji (logic) and bangu (language), respectively.
+In Lojban, a compound is called a lujvo and short forms like those (used especially to form compounds) are called rafsi.

-History
+Origins from Loglan

 Lojban's predecessor, Loglan, a language invented by James Cooke Brown in 1955 and later developed by The Loglan Institute, was originally conceived as a means to examine the influence of language on the speaker's thought (an assumption known as linguistic relativism).

 As Brown started to claim his copyright on the language's components, bans were put on the language community's activities to stop changes to aspects of the language.
 In order to circumvent such control, a group of Loglan users decided to initiate a separate project, departing from the lexical basis of Loglan and reinventing the whole vocabulary, which led to the current lexicon of Lojban.
 To this effect, they established the Logical Language Group in 1987, based in Washington, D.C.
 They also won a trial over whether they could call their version of the language Loglan.

+Divergence from Loglan

 The phonetic form of Lojban gismu (root words) was created algorithmically by searching for sound patterns in words with similar meanings in world languages and by weighting those sound patterns by the number of speakers of those languages.
 The list of source languages used for the algorithm was limited to the six most widely spoken languages as of 1987, namely Mandarin, English, Hindi, Spanish, Russian, and Arabic.
 This resulted in root words being, in their phonetic form, a relatively equal mixture of English and Mandarin, with lesser influences from the other four.

 Lojban also utilizes a set of evidential indicators adapted from the constructed language Láadan.

 Following the publication of The Complete Lojban Language, it was expected that the documented lexicon would be baselined, and the combination of lexicon and reference grammar would be frozen for a minimum of five years while language usage grew.
 As scheduled, this period, which has officially been called the freeze, expired in 2002.
 The speakers of Lojban are now free to construct new words and idioms, and decide where the language is heading.